Dhammayazika Pagoda

-The Dhammayazika Pagoda (ဓမ္မရာဇိကဘုရား, /my/) is a Buddhist temple located in the village of Pwasaw (located east of Bagan) in Myanmar.
+The Dhammayazika Pagoda (ဓမ္မရာဇိကဘုရား, /my/) is a Buddhist temple located in the village of Pwasaw (located east of Bagan), in Mandalay Region, Myanmar.
 It was built in 1196 during the reign of King Narapatisithu.
 The pagoda is circular in design, and is made of brick.
 Its three terraces contain terra cotta tiles illustrating scenes from the Jataka.